Mercy Health Glass City Marathon Ambassadors

 - AMBASSADOR TEAM OUTING

 Amanda lets nothing keep her from achieving her fitness goals, even six knee surgeries from a high school soccer injury and an ongoing heart condition.
-They make running difficult at times, but that is never a reason to quit.
-After running solo for five years, she joined Dave’s Marathon In Training group in spring 2016 and learned how great it is to have a running family to run with every week.
+They can make running difficult, but that is never a reason to quit.

 She has run too many races to count, including eight half marathons and two marathons.
-Amanda is just your average tattooed runner bodybuilder who eats all the food and is always looking to achieve that next PR.
+Amanda is just your average tattooed runner bodybuilder who eats all the food and is looking to earn that next PR.